Canyon Creek Food (CVE:CYF) Trading Up 166.7% – Here’s Why

-Canyon Creek Food Company Ltd. (CVE:CYF – Get Free Report) shares were up 166.7% on Tuesday .
-The company traded as high as C$0.04 and last traded at C$0.04.
-Approximately 402,266 shares were traded during trading, an increase of 74% from the average daily volume of 230,633 shares.
+Canyon Creek Food Company Ltd. (CVE:CYF – Get Free Report) shares shot up 166.7% during mid-day trading on Wednesday .
+The stock traded as high as C$0.04 and last traded at C$0.04.
+402,266 shares were traded during mid-day trading, an increase of 74% from the average session volume of 230,633 shares.
 The stock had previously closed at C$0.02.

 Canyon Creek Food Company Ltd. operates as a food processing company in Canada and the United States.
 The company engages in the provision of fresh soups, sauces, gravies, side dishes, and other prepared food products.
 It offers its products to grocery retailers and various food service establishments, as well as involved in the provision of freight services.
 The company was founded in 1995 is based in Edmonton, Canada.